astavonin/presentations/active_objects/presentation.md

 ```

 --
-Processor able to generate any type of response.
+Processor is able to generate any type of response.
 In luck of metaprogramming, `interface {}` is a good option.
 ```go
 type response interface {}
 ```

 ---
-# Processing a request
+# Processing a request 1/3
 ### Main processor

 ```go